 In 2014, Medicare released several new codes to allow for telepsychiatry reimbursement.

-Different Types of Telepsychiatry
+Different Types of Telepsychiatry for Patients

 While the most popular form of telepsychiatry solutions are real-time, video-chat options, there are several other types of telepsychiatry solutions.
 Here’s a quick review.